About Cardiac Mapping Cardiac Arrhythmia

 To collect heart rhythm information via an EKG, sensors are placed on your chest where they record your heart's electrical activity.
 While helpful, this method does not provide much detail about the specific location of the rhythm disorder.1

 This method gives a highly detailed map of the location of the rhythm disorder but requires you to undergo a heart catheterization procedure under light sedation.
-During the procedure, a small incision is made in your groin area, and a catheter is threaded through a blood vessel to your heart.2
+During the procedure, a small incision is made in your groin area, and a catheter is advanced through a blood vessel to your heart.2

-Not all cardiac arrhythmia conditions can be identified by your physician using the maps created by the CardioInsight Noninvasive 3D Mapping System.
+NOTE: Not all cardiac arrhythmia conditions can be identified by your physician using the maps created by the CardioInsight Noninvasive 3D Mapping System.

 Wang, Y. et al. Noninvasive Electroanatomic Mapping of Human Ventricular Arrhythmias Using ECG Imaging (ECGI).
 Sci Transl Med.
 2011 August 31; 3(98): 98ra84 doi:10.1126/scitranslmed.3002152

 Shah AJ, et al. Validation of Novel 3-Dimensional Electrocardiographic Mapping of Atrial Tachycardias by Invasive Mapping and Ablation: A Multicenter Study.
 J Am Coll Cardiol 2013;62:889–97